abeldonate/chords/README.md

     $ make

 ## Requirements
-Must have installed python3, pip, make and gunicorn (in case of server)
+Must have installed python3, pip and make